aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 This is useful for APIs that don't have UCPs and where clip distances written by a shader cannot be disabled.

+GS_INVOCATIONS
+""""""""""""""

+Specifies the number of times a geometry shader should be executed for each input primitive.
+Each invocation will have a different TGSI_SEMANTIC_INVOCATIONID system value set.
+If not specified, assumed to be 1.

 Texture Sampling and Texture Formats
 ------------------------------------